zamachnoi/FitnessManager/README.md

 ### Development

-**What is `/src` and `/dist`?**
+**Understanding `/src` and `/dist`**

-`/src` is the TypeScript source code.
+-   `/src`: TypeScript source code.
 All code changes go into this folder.

-`/dist` is where TypeScript gets transpiled into JavaScript so that our node server can be run.
+-   `/dist`: where TypeScript gets transpiled into JavaScript so that our node server can be run.

 **Directory/File Usage**